 Students from law, science and other disciplines IP Professionals, Lawyers, & Patent Agents Professionals from different...Know More

-Course Duration: 2 Months a) For Students: 7500 b) For Industry Professionals and others: Rs.
-9500 Payment for the Course, as applicable, is to be made...Know More
+Course Duration: 2 Months a) For Students: 6500 b) For Industry Professionals and others: Rs.
+8500 Course fee, as applicable, is to be made through online payment gateway. ...Know More

 The Course would include the following topics which would be dealt with in detail

 IPR and Competition Law based Agreements and treaties

 The IPComp course covers fundamentals of Intellectual Property Rights (IPR), Competition Law, and their significance in distinct sectors.

 This course is designed to advance your technical and professional skills, knowledge and understanding of the IP subject.

 We offer certification on successful completion of the course which will add value to your resume and enhance your profile.

 We provide a research based approach for learning through case studies, online lectures and also work in close consultation with industry leaders and IP experts.